 Evina was reawakened to the present situation.
 He no longer cared about going home or going to work.
 That was not important.
 Nothing was important.
 He thought about the horrible things looming ahead of them, the dangerous things they would have to do, the horrors they would have to witness in order to save the world.

-It rained and it rained hard.
+It rained, and it came down hard.
 The sky around them slowly faded away from their view.
-Two toons stood on the roof of a building, a building in a great city that they could not see, and thinking of the tremendous war they were about to fight.
+Two toons stood on the roof of a building, a building in a great city that they could not see, thinking of the tremendous war they were about to fight.